 The Law: Allegations of disability discrimination, retaliation under the FEHA and wrongful termination against public policy.

-Conclusion: Settled for a small fraction of the original demand by the plaintiff’s attorney, saving many tens of thousands and countless hours in litigation.
+Conclusion: Defended small employer.
+Settled for a small 5 figure fraction of the original near six figure demand by the plaintiff’s attorney, saving many tens of thousands and perhaps much more and countless hours and possibly years in litigation.

-The plaintiff was a long term employee who was terminated and thereafter alleged that she had been retaliated against due to her ongoing medical issues which led to her taking approved leave.
-The plaintiff had been an employee of the defendant’s company since 1999 (17 years).
+The plaintiff was a long term employee who was terminated and thereafter alleged that she had been retaliated against due to her ongoing purported medical issues which led to her taking approved leave.
+The plaintiff had been an employee for 17 years.
 She had been promoted once from accounting to Accounting Manager (although there was no employees reporting to her).
 She had taken leave that amounted to several months requiring the employer to hire a temp.
 The temp performed so well she was eventually hired on full-time and the plaintiff was terminated in a letter specifically citing her poor performance in recent years, excessive absenteeism, tardiness, and leave without notice.
-The letter also specifically addressed that her termination was not due to her lawful right to take leave for medical reasons.
-Plaintiff hired a well known and respected plaintiff’s side employment attorney who sent a demand for settlement.
+Plaintiff hired a well known employment attorney who sent a demand for settlement.
 The employer called our office for help and upon review of the facts, decided to represent him and take on the case.

-Although much of the facts were in dispute, Plaintiff was actually on leave when terminated.
-She had doctor’s notes and had properly filed for medical leave.
-She was eventually terminated after her second “return to work date” had lapsed and had called in days later than expected with a text message stating she had a doctor’s note.
-Officially, she could have been categorized as a “no-call no show”, although it was not actually recorded as such.
-Despite our office having dozens of documented disputes with coworkers and vendors who had officially filed complaints against the Plaintiff, and her insubordination defying direct orders, the Plaintiff’s counsel pointed to the fact she was not terminated during this alleged time of misconduct.
-Our office argued our Client had a soft heart, as the Plaintiff had recently lost her husband and he did not want to further traumatize her during that time of deep personal suffering.
+Although much of the facts were in dispute, Plaintiff was eventually terminated after her second “return to work date” had lapsed again and had called in days later than expected with a text message stating she had a doctor’s note.
+Plaintiff had dozens of documented disputes with coworkers and vendors who had officially filed complaints against the Plaintiff, and her insubordination defying direct orders.
+However, employer made the mistake of having a soft heart, as the Plaintiff had recently lost her husband and he did not want to further traumatize her during that time of deep personal suffering.
+As such employer did not terminate Plaintiff for prior misconduct.
 Our point was that this is one of the good guys and it would be immoral and unjust to punish him for his compassion and to twist the law to make him liable for nothing short of a good deed.
-Furthermore, we had evidence, Plaintiff was perpetually months behind in her work for the past several years and on one occasion even failed to pay the defendant’s cell phone bill which was her responsibility alone, causing it to shut off until he fixed it himself several days later.
+We also had evidence, Plaintiff was perpetually months behind in her work.
 Plaintiff often complained that there was too much work and that she needed to hire support staff.
-Client repeatedly offered to go to a temp agency but plaintiff insisted on hiring her daughter, which she did on two occasions without consent or approval and on one of those two occasions, specifically against a direct order.
-Since Plaintiff was in charge of accounting, she paid her daughter.
+Client repeatedly offered to go to a temp agency but plaintiff insisted on hiring her daughter, which she did on two occasions without consent or approval and specifically against a direct order.
 There was also a calendar, which the plaintiff herself maintained in her own hand writing, that indicated many unexcused absences, lates, and early leaves that were not approved and unrelated to any legitimate medical or business purpose or authorized leave.
-Plaintiff’s counsel again pointed to the fact that despite all of our claims, Plaintiff was still not terminated, proving she was in fact a good employee and when she was finally terminated it was only due to her disability and associated requirement for leave and treatment.

 During the time of Plaintiff’s leave of absence, which was extended at least two times, Client had to hire a temp.
 The temp performed exceptionally well, only confirming for our Client his suspicions that Plaintiff had long been underperforming and taking advantage of his kindness.
 The temp cleaned up Plaintiff’s office and was fully caught up on all work, even asking for more work, by just the 3rd week on the job.
 Our Client then terminated the Plaintiff which caused her to seek counsel to threaten action.